 Prior to 1996, the waste drums were simply stacked in the galleries.
-After that, powdered bentonite was selected as the backfilling material following evaluation of sand, bentonite, clay and concrete/bentonite mix as potential backfilling materials.
+It was so until 1996 when backfill between the drums was introduced.
+Powdered bentonite was selected as the backfilling material following evaluation of sand, bentonite, clay and concrete/bentonite mix as potential backfilling materials.